robgolding/old.robgolding.com/source/_posts/2011-11-27-django-in-production-part-2---background-tasks.markdown

 RabbitMQ supports this type of configuration through the use of *virtual hosts* (or VHosts).
 Much like virtual hosts used in Apache, these allow a single broker to be "split" into multiple, distinct parts.
-Access control can be configured over virtual hosts, so any single application is prevented from affecting another's application through the use of a shared broker.
+Access control can be configured on a per-vhost basis, so any single application is prevented from affecting another through the use of a shared broker.

 Even if your message broker is only used by one application, that application should be configured with its own virtual host and credentials.